rzach/multlog/doc/multlog.md

 ## Truth values (mandatory)

-The particular order of the values is of no significance as indicated by the braces.
+You have to list the truth values of the logic you are defining.
+The order in which they are listed will be the order used for the presentation of truth tables.
 Every truth value may appear only once.

 Syntax: